EAR, ENT

 Recurrent Vestibulopathy

-• no hearing loss, tinnitus, or focal neurological deficit
+• No hearing loss, tinnitus, or neurological deficits.

-• treatment: symptomatic, most eventually go into remission
+• Management: Symptomatic treatment; most cases eventually go into remission.

 Vestibular Neuronitis